-When saving a project on a disc, only the currently chosen set of tables will be saved!!!
+When saving a project on a hard drive, only the currently chosen set of tables will be saved!

-Analog Inputs
+9. Analog Inputs

 Digital ECU Tuner has 4 analog inputs.
 All operate the voltage from 0 - 5V with 10 bit resolution.
-Voltages above 5V are interpreted as 5V, however, such high voltages should be avoided because they may damage the device in bad conditions.
+Voltages above 5V are interpreted as 5V, however, such high voltages should be avoided because they may damage the device.